November 30 - december 1, 2022 from 8:30 am to 4:30 pm CTPrinciples of HACCP for Food Manufacturers

 The Hazard Analysis and Critical Control Points (HACCP) system is the universal language of food safety management.
-This course will provide participants with knowledge and tools to develop and implement HACCP plans applicable to their industry.
-The course content follows the approved curriculum of the “International HACCP Alliance” and is a combination of lectures, videos, and hands-on activities over two full days.
+This course will provide participants with foundational knowledge and tools to develop and implement HACCP plans applicable to a variety of industries and commodities.
+The course content follows the approved curriculum of the “International HACCP Alliance” and is a combination of lectures and hands-on activities over 16 hours of class-contact time.

 - Introduction to Food Safety and the HACCP System